digi-embedded/meta-digi/README.md

 * ConnectCore 6 Plus SBC
   * The Micrel PHY KSZ9031 may take between five and six seconds to auto-negotiate with Gigabit switches.

+## ConnectCore 8X

+* i.MX8QXP Processor
+  * The following processor features are not supported in this BSP release:
+    Power Management, PWM, ADC, RS485.
+They will be implemented in future releases.
+  * VPU unit is not fully functional, hence hardware video encoding/decoding is not available.
+On this release, video encoding/decoding can be done via software plugins, reducing the performance of video playback.
+This will be available in future releases of the hardware.
+  * GPU maximum performance reduced.
+The maximum frequency targets are 850 MHz for the shaders and 700 MHz for the core.
+However, in this hardware release the maximum frequency is limited to 650 MHz for the shaders and 600 MHz for the core, with the corresponding performance reduction.
+These targets will be met in future releases of the hardware.
+  * BSDL operation is not supported.
+It will be available in future releases of the hardware.
+* ConnectCore 8X System-on-Module (SOM)
+  * The UART connected to the Bluetooth chip on early versions of the ConnectCore 8X System-on-Module (hardware version = 1) cannot properly execute flow control.
+To work around this issue, UART1 of these SOM versions has been configured to operate at 115200 bps and without hardware flow control, reducing the maximum throughput of this interface.
+It will be fixed in future releases of the hardware.
+  * MCA firmware cannot be updated without a debugger on early versions of the ConnectCore 8X System-on-Module (hardware version = 1).
+It will be fixed in future releases of the hardware.
+  * MCA internal voltage reference cannot be enabled on early versions of the ConnectCore 8X System-on-Module (hardware version = 1).
+It will be fixed in future releases of the hardware.
+  * MCA tamper pins configuration is not supported.
+It will be available in future releases.
+  * Trustfence (TM) is not supported.
+It will be available in future releases.

 # Support Contact Information